JoonasBjork/aalto-libproxy-redirect/README.md

 The application can be used with the [Tampermonkey browser extension](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?pli=1) by creating a new userscript and pasting the code from [userscript.js](/userscript.js)

-For the userscript to run, you need to enable "Developer mode" in chrome-based browsers [chrome://extensions](chrome://extensions).
+In chrome-based browsers, for the userscript to run, you need to enable "Developer mode" at `chrome://extensions`.